 Our Head Teacher is a qualified teacher.
-She has the National SENCO Award.
+She has the National Award for SEN Coordination (NASENCO).
 She is class based part-time and works in school full time.

 Our SENCO is a qualified teacher.
-She has completed the National SENCO Award training.
+She has the National Award for SEN Coordination (NASENCO).
 She is class based for two days a week and non-class based for one day a week and is allocated to manage SEN provision and offer SEN support through interventions.
+She is a trained Drawing and Talking Practioner.